BM-K/Korean-MTEB-Retrieval-Evaluators/README.md

   --output_folder ./results_dense \
   --batch_size 32 \
 ```
-The script encodes the corpus once, then performs semantic search for each query and evaluates with BEIR.
 > **Tip:**
 > If you keep large corpora, prefer running with a GPU for both SPLADE encoding and dense encoding.